HiPerCoRe/KTT/Readme.md

 * `CustomArgumentTypes`: Usage of kernel arguments with custom data types and validating the output with value comparator.
 * `ComputeApiInitializer`: Providing tuner with custom compute context, queues and buffers.
 * `VectorArgumentCustomization`: Showcasing different usage options for vector kernel arguments.
+* `PythonInterfaces`: Implementing custom searchers and stop conditions in Python which can afterwards be used with tuner.

 Examples
 --------